BrunoRB/ahocorasick/README.md

 PS.
 Note that what's returned is the index of the **last characters** of the found keywords.

+## Visualization

+See [https://brunorb.github.io/ahocorasick/visualization.html](https://brunorb.github.io/ahocorasick/visualization.html) for an interactive visualization of the algorithm.

 ## License

 [The MIT License](LICENSE)